fairDataSociety/FIPs/text/0061-personal-storage.md

 One particular thing in storing the data is that the stored file can be splitted into `blocks` that can be referenced later individually.
 For the block size, any arbitrary number can be chosen in byte resolution.
-The `file_inode_reference` points to a JSON object that stores an array of blocks.
+The `fileInodeReference` points to a JSON object that stores an array of blocks.

 ```ts
 interface Block {